 There is currently no medical study documenting the helpfulness of the below tests.
 But we believe these tests have been useful for doctors and parents in understanding the need to provide antibiotics or possible IVIG/Plasmaphoresus for the PANDAS child.
 It also rules out other autoimmune malfunctions that can be exacerbating the child.

-The 2012 NIMH diagnostic criteria for PANDAS can be found here.
+The 2012 NIMH revised criteria for PANDAS can be found here.

 Topics Discussed in this Section:

 - Strep throat rapid test and 48 hour culture

 Ask the doctor/laboratory to give you a numeric result – not just positive or negative.
 Anything above the labs normal range should be quantified with a specific numerical value.
 An active strep infection can give you numbers in the 1,000’s or not.

 In all literature regarding Rheumatic Fever, it is commonly known that strep has the ability to create “molecular mimicry” of the child’s own autoimmune response, therefore stopping the titer-rising process.
 Look at the ASO Titer Table where you will see most of the PANDAS cases at low to moderate titer increases.
 A good study expressing the dilemma regarding lack of raised titers and typical strep infection presentation is discussed in a recent study (2002) by Drs.
 Marie Lynd Murphy and Michael E. Pinichero.
 Quote:”A notable feature of the tonsillopharyngitis episodes was the lack of severity.
 Few children had fevers, and their sore throats were mild.
 The tonsillopharynx was moderately to intensely red, but exudate was scant or absent and cervical adenopathy was minimal.
 None of these children displayed the typical features of classical severe GABHS tonsillopharyngitis, although 1 patient had scarlet fever rash.

 There was a latent period between GABHS.”
 Murphy & Pinichero (2002) Study.